kmcaloney15/greatreads/README.md

 - [ ] Create Author pages to link with Books
 - [ ] Use stars to to measure the rating instead of numbers and show average rating for book
 - [ ] Create user bookshelves on their profile pages
+- [ ] Toggle login and logout in the nav bar depending on if a user is currently logged in or not
 - [ ] Restrict users to only be able to edit their own reviews
 - [ ] Connect a book api
 - [ ] Create a search feature to be able to search for any book to review in the book api database